rahul-verma/joyofpython/JoPT-2Day-Live/Workbook.md

 Here, the loop runs as long as the condition evaluates to True.

 #### Exercise
-Write a function with name `calc_grades_for_console_input_1` which uses `while` loop to take numbers as inputs from console and prints the grade using `calc_grade_for_console_input` function call.
+Implement the function with name `calc_grades_for_console_input` which uses `while` loop to take numbers as inputs from console and prints the grade using `calc_grade_for_console_input` function call.
 The program should exit when user enters 'x' in lower or upper case.

+Call the function in ex05.py

 #### Exception Handling
 Error handling based code usually relies on preventive checking of potential problems that could take place.